Charlotte-Urbanist-Social-Club/bylaws/Articles of Incorporation.md

 No individual Member of the Club may also be be a Corporate Associate or Corporate Delegate.
 Any Associate may apply for their own individual Membership, and in doing so gives up their position as an Associate.

-### Further Rules of Qualifications
+### C. Further Rules of Qualifications

-Members shall be required to pay a regular duty to maintain active Membership within the Club.
+1. Members shall be required to pay a regular Membership Due to maintain active Membership within the Club, which shall be stated clearly in the Bylaws.

-Qualifications for Membership and rules governing the behavior of Members within the Club shall be further refined in the Bylaws.
+1. Qualifications for Membership and rules governing the behavior of Members within the Club shall be further refined in the Bylaws.

+1. Division of Membership into different Classes with different levels of benefits may be declared and outlined in the Bylaws along with their qualifications and commensurate Membership Dues owed to the Club.

 ## 4. Nondiscrimination Policy